Creating To Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This function is useful if, for example, you notice that to-do items you have deleted are still displaying on your site.
+This is useful if, for example, you notice that todo items you have deleted are still listed on your site.

 - Delete All To-Do Items – Erase all to-do items.

-Any database operations you perform from this screen cannot be reversed.
-If you are comfortable to carry out database maintenance in this section, then make sure to backup your database first.
+Actions that you perform on the database from this screen cannot be undone.
+If you are sure that you want to proceed with any of the database operations available in this section, then make sure to backup your database first.

-If you don’t want to back up your files yourself, then consider getting help from a WordPress professional, or use a WordPress backup plugin.
-Learn about a WordPress backup plugin that can automate your backup process here:
+If you don’t want to do your own site backups, then consider getting support from a WordPress professional, or use WordPress backup plugins.
+Learn about a great WordPress backup plugin that we recommend using to completely automate your WordPress backups here:

 User Permissions

-If you have selected the Individual List type, the only permission that applies in this section is the View To-Do List option …
+If you have selected the Individual List type, the only setting that applies in this section is the View To-Do List option …

-If you are configuring user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to perform for each option …
+If you are setting up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you want users to have access to for each option …

-By default, general capabilities for each user role are as follows:
+The default general capabilities of each user role are as follows:

 - Subscribers: Read